cloudiees/osu-score-dumper/README.md

 ## License

-This project is licensed under the GNU GPLv3  License.
-See the `LICENSE.md` file for details
+This project is licensed under GPL-3.0.
+See the `LICENSE.txt` file for details

 ## Acknowledgments